Get a quote

 • Clearing your gutters.
 We use this tip a lot, but keeping your gutters and roof free from debris like leaves and branches lowers the risk of your roof catching fire.

-• Enclosing your foundation.
+• Enclosed is your foundation.
 The type of foundation your home sits on can also protect against wildfires in Florida.
 Closing yours off can reduce your home’s exposure to embers.
-However, you want to weigh your chance for wildfire against your likelihood for floods and choose the foundation type that best protects against your biggest risk.
+However, you want to weigh your chance for wildfire against your likelihood of floods and choose the foundation type that best protects against your biggest risk.

 • Making water accessible.
 An external sprinkler system with its own power source can protect your home if other water sources aren’t available.
 You might also want to invest in a garden hose that’s long enough to reach all parts of your house.